-- A minimum 10% reduction in regulated CO2 emissions through energy efficiency measures: and - 3.
-A minimum 35% reduction in regulated CO_2 emissions through a combination of energy efficiency measures and on-site renewable energy generation. - 4.
-After applying on site measures, development is expected to achieve a 100% reduction in its remaining regulated and unregulated emissions through the use of carbon offsetting as set out below.
+A minimum 35% reduction in regulated CO2 emissions through a combination of energy 3. efficiency measures and on-site renewable energy generation.

+4. After applying on site measures, development is expected to achieve a 100% reduction in its remaining regulated and unregulated emissions through the use of carbon offsetting as set out below.